-Shaun Livingston’s Road Back
+Shaun Livingston’s NBA Journey

-Astramskas, DavidAka VincentDa & RedApples fka Expiredpineapples.
+Aka VincentDa & RedApples fka Expiredpineapples.
 My alter-ego is a digital-marketing guy in Houston.
 Won editing awards & created obsolete flash websites that have been featured in mags like Sports Illustrated.
 Studied film & women at FSU during the golden age of hip-hop.
 Collects records, laserdiscs, sports memorabilia & toys.
 Father of 2 daughters that are more athletic and popular on YouTube.

-Shaun Livingston turns 31 today and is still in the league.
-Being 31 in the league doesn’t sound so shocking for a player drafted #5 right out of high school, especially since the former Mr Illinois basketball was arguably the best player in the nation.
-But being 31 in the league, 10 years after suffering one of the most gruesome injuries in basketball history is shocking.
+Playing in the NBA at age 33 doesn’t sound so shocking for a player drafted fourth out of high school, especially since the former Mr Illinois basketball was arguably the best player in the nation.
+But being 33 in the league, 11 years after suffering one of the most gruesome injuries in basketball history is shocking.

 When Livingston dislocated his kneecap and tore just about everything that could be torn on February 26th of 2007, he wasn’t just fearful of ending his career at the age of 21, he was fearful he was going to lose his leg.